top of page

 ABOUT

-Daniel Fountain (he/they) is an artist, curator, and researcher.
+Dr Daniel Fountain (he/they) is an artist, curator, and researcher.
 They are currently Senior Lecturer in Art History and Visual Culture and Director of Postgraduate Research at the University of Exeter (UK).

 As a curator, Fountain has extensive experience working with leading arts and cultural organizations.
 Recent projects include curating an exhibition of Angus Suttie's ceramics and developing an LGBTQ+ public program at the Crafts Council; writing interpretation materials and a catalogue essay for Paul Yore: WORD MADE FLESH at the Australian Centre for Contemporary Art; co-curating First Outing at Grundy Art Gallery and Abingdon Studios; and organizing a symposium for National Museums Liverpool and the Queer British Art Network.
+They are currently curating two major exhibitions; Queely Made which will open at MIMA (UK) in Spring 2027, and Imagining Utopia, a travelling exhibition in the US of work by queer glass artist Tim Tate.

 Fountain is also a prolific writer and researcher.
-They are the editor of Crafted with Pride: Queer Craft and Activism in Contemporary Britain (Intellect Books and the University of Chicago Press, 2023) and the author of the forthcoming monograph, Queer Crafts: Material Practices and the Making of Identity (Bloomsbury, 2025).
+They are the editor of Crafted with Pride: Queer Craft and Activism in Contemporary Britain (Intellect Books and the University of Chicago Press, 2023) and the author of the monograph Queer Crafts: Material Practices and the Making of Identity (Bloomsbury, 2026).
 Their writing has appeared in leading peer-reviewed journals, including MAI: Feminism and Visual Culture, GLQ, TEXTILE: Cloth and Culture, and Art History.
 They have presented research papers and keynote presentations at numerous museums and galleries, including the Whitworth Art Gallery, Midlands Arts Centre, the Herbert Art Gallery & Museum, the Museum for Art in Wood, and Tate Britain.

 EDUCATION